๐Ÿ”’

 Worked examples

-Full worked examples for every section of Task 1.1, written at A-grade standard.
-Use these as a model for your own writing.
+Full worked examples for every section, written at A-grade standard.
+Model your writing on these.

 Example introduction